Kiffhost/exalted-scripture-understanding/Charms/Infernal/Melee/Hell-Wind Reprisal.md

 The Infernal responds to an attack with a decisive counterattack.
 If both attacks hit, the Infernal resets to her attacker’s base Initiative if it’s higher than hers.

-If a character attacks the Infernal unprovoked outside of combat — or if she thinks one does — she must use this Charm to counterattack.
+If a character attacks the Infernal unprovoked outside of combat — or if she thinks one does — she must use this Charm to counterattack if she can pay its cost.
 She can pay one Willpower to resist this urge.
-She doesn’t need to do so if she can’t pay this Charm’s base cost.
 ## Special activation rules
 The Infernal can use [[Kissed by Hellish Noon]] (p.
 XX) reflexively with this Charm, extending the counterattack’s range.
 ## [[Keys]]